manuelernestog/zen-twitter/README.md

 npm run watch
 ```

-Then follow these instructions to see your extension:
+Then follow these instructions to see in browser:
 1. Open **chrome://extensions**
 2. Check the **Developer mode** checkbox
 3. Click on the **Load unpacked extension** button